 - Let sit for 15 minutes.

-- Wet your fingers and pull one side of the dough from the sides of the bowl and stretch and fold it over the other half of the dough.
+- Wet your fingers (or the gloves, if using) and pull one side of the dough from the sides of the bowl and stretch and fold it over the other half of the dough.

 - Give the bowl a quarter turn and repeat until you have made a full turn (4 times total).